Lunafreya Nox Fleuret: Portrayal

 When creating Lunafreya, Tabata was conscious of parallels with Final Fantasy X protagonist Yuna, with his goal being to create an alternate take on the concept of a pious and determined woman.
 Lunafreya was described by Kingsglaive director Takeshi Nozue as the "keystone" linking the narratives of Final Fantasy XV and its two larger multimedia supplements, Kingsglaive and the original net animation Brotherhood.
 While she did not have an active role in Kingsglaive, her character strength was conveyed through a single-minded determination to reach her goal.
 Lunafreya was used later as a model for the design of Aera Mirus Fleuret, an ancestress introduced in media relating the main antagonist Ardyn Izunia.

 Lunafreya is voiced by Rina Kitagawa in the Japanese version.
 She is voiced by Amy Shiels as an adult and Liliana Chomsky as a child for the English dub.
 Shiels described the role as interesting due to the character's combined strength and vulnerability.
 In Kingsglaive, the character is voiced by Shioli Kutsuna in Japanese and Lena Headey in English.
 The voice casting in Kingsglaive, for both English and Japanese, focused on well-known actors to broaden the movie's appeal.
-Kutsuna had never performed a voice role in a CGI movie before, finding the experience unusual.
+Kutsuna had never performed a voice role in a CGI film before, finding the experience unusual.
 She described Lunafreya as a strong and polite person, using that politeness to effectively deliver even more emotional or unusual lines.
 She was the last to record her lines, basing some of her performances on the other actors' recordings.
 Originally there were plans for both the film and game to share a voice cast, but these were scrapped.
 Lunafreya's motion capture was performed by Yumi Yoshitatsu in XV, and Amanda Piery in Kingsglaive.
 For her appearance in Kingsglaive, she was modelled on Russian model Sonya Maltceva.